alakazamh/Rmap/README.md

 # Rmap — RustScan + Nmap wrapper

-Rmap (script `rscanv2`) is a small Bash tool that simplifies port scanning by doing two steps:
+Rmap is a small Bash tool that simplifies port scanning by doing two steps:

 1. Fast discovery: detect open ports (optionally using RustScan).
 2. Targeted scan: run a focused Nmap scan only on the discovered ports.